Access to knowledge

 What we are doing

-Our new books and catalogues are printed on paper obtained from companies that enforce a strict environmental code of practice.
+- Our new books and catalogues are printed by companies that enforce a strict environmental code of practice.

 Edward Elgar Publishing supports the Enaikishomi School in Kenya, established in memory of Edward and Sandy Elgar’s daughter Amy.
 Enaikishomi School provides education and life skills for children from the ages of 3 to 14 years old, many of whom would not otherwise have access to education.
 Please read more here for details on the most recent visit to Enakishomi in October 2018.